ctroein/octavvs/README.md

 primarily geared towards images from infrared absorption spectroscopy with focal plane array detectors.

-There are three separate tools in the current version:
+There are two/three separate tools in the current version:

 **preprocessing** deals with atmospheric correction, resonant Mie scattering correction, baseline correction and normalization.

+**decomposition** decomposes observed spectra into nonnegative concentrations and spectra using the MCR-ALS algorithm, performs K-means clustering on the MCR-ALS concentrations (or on the input data), and allows the user to manually annotate clusters and export the annotated data.

+The decomposition tool supersedes two earlier tools:

 **mcr_als** decomposes observed spectra into nonnegative concentrations and spectra using the MCR-ALS algorithm.